gboissinot/esgi-al-2023/hexagonal/step7/README.md

 ## Description

-- Apply the Interface Segregation Pattern for application services
+- Apply the Interface Segregation Principle for application services

 ## Details